 If you are selecting an existing endpoint, keep in mind that only ten endpoints will show in the drop-down.
 If you have more than ten, you may need to search for them.
 Endpoint search is case and character-specific.
 For example, "Customer" will not show up if the search is "customer".
 We recommend keeping a list of endpoints you have created, along with any unique spellings or capitalization you may have used.

 You may either use existing endpoints or create new ones.

 - Click Endpoints.

 - Select the Google Drive (Own Service Account) or Google Drive endpoint, based on how the source was set up:

-- Google Drive endpoint: Provide a valid super administrator email address for G Suite account which matches the end user domain.
+- Google Drive endpoint: Provide a valid super administrator email address for the G Suite account that matches the end user domain.